core-wg/resource-directory/draft-ietf-core-resource-directory.md

   <section anchor='rd' title="Resource Directory Function Set">

 	<t>
-	This section defines the REST interfaces between an RD and end-point servers, which is called the Resource Directory Function Set.
+	This section defines the REST interfaces between an RD and endpoint servers, which is called the Resource Directory Function Set.
 Although the examples throughout this section assume use of CoAP
 	<xref target="I-D.ietf-core-coap"/>, these REST interfaces can also be realized using HTTP <xref target="RFC2616"/>.
 An RD implementing this specification MUST support the discovery, registration, update, and removal interfaces defined in this section and MAY support the validation interface.
-For the purpose of validation, an end-point implementing this specification SHOULD support Etag validation on /.well-known/core.
+For the purpose of validation, an endpoint implementing this specification SHOULD support Etag validation on /.well-known/core.
 	</t>

 	  <section anchor='discovery' title="Discovery">

 		<t>
-		Before an end-point can make use of an RD, it must first know its IP address, port and the path of its RD Function Set.
+		Before an endpoint can make use of an RD, it must first know its IP address, port and the path of its RD Function Set.
 There can be several mechanisms for discovering the RD including assuming a default location (e.g. on an Edge Router in a LoWPAN), by assigning an anycast address to the RD, using DHCP, or by discovering the RD using the CoRE Link Format.
 This section defines discovery of the RD using the well-known interface of the CoRE Link Format <xref target="I-D.ietf-core-link-format"/> as the required mechanism.
 It is however expected that RDs will also be discoverable via other methods depending on the deployment.
 		</t>

 		<t>